-In answering this question, we wish to meet with the Métis Nation of Ontario and its Regional Consultation Committees to continue a program of information exchange and dialogue to ensure this is done in a way that reflects their rights and their sense of well-being.
+In answering this question, we wish to meet with Métis Local communities and their Regional Métis organizations to continue a program of information exchange and dialogue to ensure this is done in a way that reflects their rights and their sense of well-being.

-We wish to work together with the Métis Nation of Ontario and its Regional Consultation Committees that are in the vicinity of the communities involved in Step 3 and are learning about APM and to understand traditional and contemporary perspectives in answering the question, "How might traditional and contemporary views regarding land stewardship help us understand how a major development project, such as that proposed by the NWMO, must be implemented?"
+We wish to work together with Métis communities and their regional organizations that are in the vicinity of the communities involved in Step 3 and are learning about APM and to understand traditional and contemporary perspectives in answering the question, "How might traditional and contemporary views regarding land stewardship help us understand how a major development project, such as that proposed by the NWMO, must be implemented?"